smirarab/pasta/README.md

-This is an implementation of the PASTA (Practical Alignment using SATe and TrAnsitivity) algorithm published at [RECOMB-2014](http://link.springer.com/chapter/10.1007%2F978-3-319-05269-4_15#):
+This is an implementation of the PASTA (Practical Alignment using Sate and TrAnsitivity) algorithm published at [RECOMB-2014](http://link.springer.com/chapter/10.1007%2F978-3-319-05269-4_15#):

 Mirarab, S., Nguyen, N., & Warnow, T. (2014).
 PASTA: Ultra-Large Multiple Sequence Alignment.
 In R. Sharan (Ed.), Research in Computational Molecular Biology (RECOMB) (pp. 177–191).

 All questions and inquires should be addressed to our user email group: `pasta-users@googlegroups.com`

 **Acknowledgment**: The current version of this code is heavily based on the [SATe code](http://phylo.bio.ku.edu/software/sate/sate.html) developed by Mark Holder's group at KU.
-Refer to sate-doc directory for documentation of the SATe code, including the list of authors, licence, etc.
+Refer to sate-doc directory for documentation of the SATe code, including the list of authors, license, etc.